darena-solutions/bluebuttonpro-public/docs/source/meldrx-for-organizations/grants.rst

 of that organization can read, create, update, or delete records in the FHIR server specified in the grant.

-Another situation is when a grant is given to a :doc:`person <person>` resource.
+Another situation is when a grant is given to a :ref:`person <person>` resource.
 In this situation all users that have access to that person inherit the role that the user has with that person.
 EG: If the user has write permissions to the person, then they also have write permissions to the FHIR server specified in the grant.